 Your homeschooling ideals may start out looking like your version of “Little House on the Prairie” … Your three neat young girls; all polite, kind, sweet and obedient.
 They may dress the same.
-Your young children will play dress up with bonnets and aprons.
+Your young children will play dress-up with bonnets and aprons.
 They will play make-believe and act out their read alouds.
-They will willingly help with chores, milk cows and bake bread, They will love their nature study walks, journalling and singing hymns.
+They will willingly help with chores, milk cows and bake bread, they will love their nature study walks, journaling and singing hymns.
 You will enjoy this precious, innocent season for a short time.

 You will be amazed, but your eldest daughter will comment and encourage and discipline her teen sisters with the very words you spoke to her through her troubled teens.
 Those values and character traits have been instilled.

 Keep your relationship loving and open.
 Maintain heart-to-heart closeness as your greatest priority and privilege.

 Above all, trust the Lord to show you what He wants for them.
 Trust Him to keep them from falling and present them to the Father with exceeding joy.